Head Teacher: Mrs Sarah Thornton | School Contact: Mrs A Bates

 Reading

-We are currently implementing a Reading for Pleasure culture in school based on research by Professor Teresa Cremin-
+We have embedded a Reading for Pleasure culture in school based on research by Professor Teresa Cremin which is visible from the moment you enter the building.

 “Reading for pleasure is more closely associated with intrinsic motivation; it is reading that children do for themselves at their own pace, with whom they choose and in their own way.”

-By developing a reading community pedagogy, we will discover our pupils’ interests and identities and ensure our practice is reader- led, informal, social and uses texts that tempt.
+By creating a reading community pedagogy, we have discovered our pupils’ interests and identities and ensure our practice is reader- led, informal, social and uses texts that tempt.
 Our school library is a small but welcoming place; all classes have designated time to visit and it is open to families every Thursday after school.
 Parents can ask advice on how best to encourage reading at home and how to ensure children are understanding what they are reading.

-While we have a rigorous timetable for guided reading, we endeavour to build time into the week to allow for informal reading and the sharing of class texts.
 In addition to reading at school, all pupils are expected to read daily at home.
 Pupils who bring in their signed home reading records at least three times a week are entered into our weekly Book Draw.
-Three reads equates to one token- any further reads gain a token at a time.
 The lucky winners from each class are allowed to choose a book, which is theirs to take home and keep.
-Children are supported through the Accelerated Reading Scheme, which runs from Year 2-6.
-This is complemented by the termly Star Reading tests that the children sit to gauge their understanding of texts and which ensures they chose books which are at the right stage (Zone of Proximal Development-ZPD) We develop reading skills through the provision of a language rich environment, which includes specific teaching of Words of the Week.
+Children are supported through Reading plus scheme, which runs from Year 3-6.
 We endeavour to hear our lowest 20% of readers on a regular basis.
 Our aim is that all children have a true passion for books and reading which develops their love of literacy and continues into adulthood.

 Visit our library page here